 - Ensure the car is properly set up for you.
 If you’re not sure, check out our cockpit drill guide for more information.

 - Get your seatbelt on, turn on the engine and release the handbrake.

 - Depress the clutch all the way and put the car into first gear.

-- Give the accelerator a gently nudge, aiming to get the rev counter to somewhere around 1500rpm.
+- Give the accelerator a gentle nudge, aiming to get the rev counter to somewhere around 1500rpm.

 - Make sure it’s safe to move and, if it is, very slowly raise the clutch.

 - Eventually, the clutch plates will begin to touch and the car will slowly move forward.
-You’ve found your bite point.
-Hooray!!!
+You’ve found your bite point!
 Repeat steps 4-7 until you’re comfortable with the position of the bite point.

 So you’ve got the hang of the bite point, next it’s time to learn how to slip the clutch.
 Slipping the clutch is an essential skill if you want to pull off manoeuvres such as reverse parking or three point turns.
 Luckily, slipping the clutch isn’t that difficult.

 To practise, all you’ve got to do is find the bite point and let your vehicle move forward very, very slowly.
 Try to control the speed of the vehicle with slight adjustments to the clutch; depress it by a centimetre or so to slow down and release it a similar amount to speed up.
 When making very small adjustments like this, it’s helpful to imagine something very delicate, such as an egg, underneath the pedals.
 Apply very gentle pressure and try not to crack your imaginary egg.

 While you’re trying not to crack the egg that’s under your clutch, maintain gentle pressure on the accelerator.
 Don’t be tempted to try and use it to speed up and slow down, use the clutch instead.